better-internet/radworks-docs/docs/understanding-radicle/faq.md

 Social collaboration features &mdash; such as issues and patches &mdash; are being actively developed.
 They will work very similarly to the experiences you're used to, but Radicle's are stored local-first, not on a centralized server, making them available offline.
-They're also cryptographically-signed for security and trust.
+They're also cryptographically signed for security and trust.

 ## How is collaborating on Radicle different than GitHub?